US conducts airstrikes against Iran-backed groups in Syria, retaliating for attacks on US troops

 In a statement, Defense Secretary Lloyd Austin said the strikes targeted sites near Abukama and Mayadin and were used by Iran’s Revolutionary Guard Corps as well as Iran-backed militias.

-“The President has no higher priority than the safety of U.S. personnel, and he directed today’s action to make clear that the United States will defend itself, its personnel, and its interests,” Austin said.
+President Joe Biden “has no higher priority than the safety of U.S. personnel, and he directed today’s action to make clear that the United States will defend itself, its personnel, and its interests,” Austin said.

-A U.S. official said one site also included weapons storage.
-The official spoke on condition of anonymity to discuss details of a military operation.

-The militant groups, many operating under the umbrella of the Islamic Resistance in Iraq, have carried out nearly 50 attacks since Oct.
-17 on bases housing U.S. personnel in Iraq and Syria.

 According to the Pentagon, about 56 U.S. personnel have been injured in the attacks in Syria and Iraq, but all have returned to duty.
 Their injuries are a combination of traumatic brain injury and other minor wounds.